n0rt0nthec4t/Nest_accfactory/README.md

 | Option.indoor_chime_switch | true, false             | Exposes a switch in HomeKIt to disable/enable indoor chime on Nest Hello.
 Default is false| local        |

 ## HomeKit Pairing
-Once configured and running, any non-excluded devices can be paired in HomeKit using the pairing code **031-45-154**
+Once configured and running, any non-excluded devices can be paired in HomeKit using the default pairing code of **031-45-154**  This can be overidden via the configuration file as above

 ## Docker Image